The Ultimate Guide To Flame Retardants In Car Seats

 Read the Britax Willow S full review here.

-This seat has rigid lower anchors and a load leg.
-We have a full review of this seat here.
+The Liing has rigid lower anchors and a load leg on the base.
+We also have a full review of this seat here.
 Clek Liing installl YouTube Video here.
+Clek Liingo does not come wih a base, but has lower anchors attached to the infant seat.
+This car seat can be a good option for parents who frequently use rideshares and taxis.

 Convertible Car Seats

 All four of these seats have Clicktight technology which allows for a quick seat belt installation.
-Britax Marathon and Advocate have been discontinued, but there are still some left in stock.
-Both have 40 pounds limits for rear-facing.
-Britax One4Life and Poplar have a 50 lbs rear-facing limits and the One4Life adds a high back booster mode as well.
+They all have 50 lbs rear-facing limits and the One4Life and One4Life Slim have a high back booster mode as well.
+The Poplar S comes with an anti-rebound bar.
+For the other three seats, you have to buy the anti-rebound bar separately.

-Chicco NextFit Max has a 50 lbs rear-facing limit, while the OneFit’s is 40 lbs.
-But the OneFit has a taller harness height, a taller standing height limit for the forward-facing harness mode (54″), and it has a high back booster mode.
+Chicco NextFit Max has a 50 lbs rear-facing limit, while the 40 lbse OneFit has a taller harness height, a taller standing height limit for the forward-facing harness mode (54″), and it has a high back booster mode.
+Click here to read our review of the Chicco NextFit Max.

 Both of these seats have 50 lbs rear-facing limits and an anti-rebound bar.
 But the Foonf has rigid lower anchors for forward-facing and the seats have different recline mechanisms.
 We have a full review of Clek Foonf here.

-This is a swivel seat that has 50 lbs/49″ limits for rear-facing.
+The Sirona S is a swivel seat that has 50 lbs/49″ limits for rear-facing.
 It has a load leg and an anti-rebound bar as well.
 Although the seat has high rear-facing limits, we do not recommend it for kids who are above average height.
-The headrest is quite short and may be outgrown far before the child reaches the limits.
+The headrest is quite short and may be outgrown far before the child reaches the limits. (read the full review here).
+Cybex Callisto G is coming to market soon.
+It is also a swivel seat.
+The Callisto G will have 40 lbs/43.3" rear-facing limits and a canopy.

 This seat can be challenging to install.
 But it does have a rear-facing tether, which is an added safety feature.
 It also has a 45 lbs rear-facing limit and it can be very compact rear-facing as well.